 I recently learned that there’s an abbey brewery just to the south of Hasselt.
 I was surprised that I’d never heard of it before, since it’s only three-quarters of an hour’s drive from here.
-But I’ve found that’s a peculiarity of life in Belgium: Here in Flanders, we hear relatively little about anything in Wallonia, no matter how close it may be.
+But I’ve found that’s a peculiarity of life in Belgium: Here in Flanders, we hear relatively little about anything happening in Wallonia, no matter how close it may be.
 I know much more about cities on the other side of Flanders than I do about places just across the language border.

 So the other day, my husband and I took our dog and drove to Aubel, where we went on a wonderful winter walk, visited the abbey of Val-Dieu and tasted the beers in the abbey’s cozy café.
-There was snow on the ground, but that didn’t deter from our enjoyment of the day.
+There was snow on the ground, but that didn’t detract from our enjoyment of the day.
 The abbey’s beers, four in all, were very tasty.
-My husband usually prefers blonds (beers, that is) and I prefer dark beer, but we both liked the rich, dark Grand Cru best.
+My husband usually prefers blondes (beers, that is) and I prefer dark beer, but we both liked the rich, dark Grand Cru best.

-If you’re interested in visiting an abbey brewery, and combining some beer tasting with a leisurely hike through some gorgeous countryside, I can recommend Aubel and the Abbey of Val-Dieu.
+If you’re interested in visiting an abbey brewery, and combining a beer tasting with a leisurely hike through some gorgeous countryside, I can recommend Aubel and the Abbey of Val-Dieu.
 The abbey gift shop sells a map with walking trails, and the café is open until 6:30 pm.
 There are guided visits of the abbey for individuals on Saturdays at 1:30 from May to September.